The most contentious transition before Trump and Biden: Herbert Hoover and FDR

 Roosevelt considered the letter “cheeky” and didn’t respond for 12 days.
 Finally, he wrote back that “mere statements” wouldn’t accomplish anything.

-Hoover privately called his successor “a madman.”
-In the view of historian Rauchway, Hoover’s strategy now was to show that “the foolish New Dealer had been given every chance to come to his senses;” when FDR failed Hoover would be redeemed, “and the people would return him to the presidency.”
+Hoover privately called his successor a “madman.”
+In the view of historian Rauchway, Hoover’s strategy now was to show that “the foolish New Dealer had been given every chance to come to his senses”; when FDR failed, Hoover would be redeemed, “and the people would return him to the presidency.”

 The clash continued up to the day before inauguration.
 Hoover invited Roosevelt and his family to a ceremonial 4 p.m. tea at the White House.
 FDR’s top economic adviser, Raymond Moley, stayed back at the nearby Mayflower Hotel to take a nap.

-When Roosevelt arrived, he found that Hoover had called in the Treasury secretary and the head of the Federal Reserve for a separate private meeting.
+When Roosevelt arrived, he found that Hoover had called in the treasury secretary and the head of the Federal Reserve for a separate private meeting.
 “For God’s sake, get Ray,” FDR said.
 Moley rushed over from the Mayflower.

 The private meeting went badly.
 Eleanor Roosevelt later told several reporters that she had heard the conversation through an open door.
 Hoover asked her husband to support closing the nation’s banks temporarily to head off panic withdrawals.

-“Like hell I will!,” Roosevelt responded.
+“Like hell I will!”
+Roosevelt responded.
 “If you haven’t the guts to do it yourself, I’ll wait until I’m president to do it.”

 As the social gathering broke up, Roosevelt told Hoover that he needn’t feel obligated to make a return courtesy call.
-Hoover responded stiffly, “Mr. Roosevelt, when you are in Washington as long as I have been, you will understand that the president of the United States calls on nobody.”
+Hoover responded stiffly: “Mr. Roosevelt, when you are in Washington as long as I have been, you will understand that the president of the United States calls on nobody.”

-An angry FDR said his son James “wanted to punch him [Hoover[ in the eye.”
-That evening Hoover kept phoning Roosevelt until past midnight to try to get his backing on the banks.
+An angry FDR said his son James “wanted to punch him [Hoover] in the eye.”
+That evening, Hoover kept phoning Roosevelt until past midnight to try to get his backing on the banks.

 In his inauguration speech before 100,000 people, Roosevelt addressed the Depression with the famous words, “The only thing we have to fear is fear itself.”
 The next day was a Sunday.
 On Monday, the new president announced the closing of the nation’s banks for a four-day “bank holiday.”

-Meanwhile, the states had ratified the 20th amendment to the U.S. Constitution – it was known as the “lame duck amendment” – changing inauguration day to Jan.
+Meanwhile, the states had ratified the 20th Amendment to the U.S. Constitution — it was known as the “lame duck amendment” — changing Inauguration Day to Jan.
 20. Roosevelt died in 1945 during his fourth term in office and never had to go through another presidential transition.

 Read more Retropolis: